EricMTodd/todo/README.md

 ### User accounts with password encryption

-- Basic user accounts creation methods in place, working on login functions
+- Basic login methods in place, currently working on password encryption/decryption.

 ### Users can create lists